rafael-santiago/tulip/doc/MANUAL.md

     .repeat{intro&riff_3}-;

-Well, the solo is a far approximation ;)
+Well, the solo is a far approximation....

     300/302-203-302-201-39-28-400-300-400-38~~-400~~-|-